pingcap/docs/tidb-cloud/recovery-group-get-started.md

 ## Prerequisites

-A recovery group replicates your databases to another cluster to protect your databases from regional disasters.
-To create a recovery group, you need to have two TiDB Cloud Dedicated clusters.
+- A recovery group replicates your databases to another cluster to protect your databases from regional disasters.
+Before creating a recovery group, you need to have two TiDB Cloud Dedicated clusters.
 One cluster hosts the primary databases, and a second cluster hosts the replicas of the primary databases.
 If you have not done so already, follow the steps in [Create a TiDB Dedicated Cluster](/tidb-cloud/create-tidb-cluster.md) to create the necessary clusters.
+- To create a recovery group, you must be in the `Organization Owner` role of your organization or the `Project Owner` role of the target project.

 > **Note**
 >